pjakiela/stata/making-tables.md

 set more off
 ```
 and then includes a `cd` command to change Stata's working directory to the folder
 on your computer where you want to save the tables you're about to make.
+It is a good idea
+to also include a comment (a line that begins with `//` or `*`) where you describe the purpose of your
+do file.

 If you are unsure of the file path to your prefered folder or directory, choose
 **Change Working Directory** from Stata's file menu and then select your preferred